vgrichina/web4-deploy/README.md

 ## How it works

-It does two things:
+The deployment process consists of these steps:

+1. Your static content is packaged into a CAR (Content Addressable aRchive) file
+2. The content is deployed using one of these methods:
+   - NEARFS (default) - stores content directly on NEAR blockchain
+   - web3.storage - pins content to IPFS network
-1) uploads and pins static content on Infura IPFS using [ipfs-deploy](https://github.com/ipfs-shipyard/ipfs-deploy)
+   - Estuary - pins content to IPFS network
-2) calls `web4_setStaticUrl` method in smart contract to point to latest IPFS hash to serve
+3. The smart contract's `web4_setStaticUrl` method is called to update the content URL

-Note that it currently assumes that you have full access key to smart contract account.
+Note: The deployment requires appropriate access to the smart contract account.
+This can be provided either through:
+- Full access key in ~/.near-credentials
+- NEAR_SIGNER_KEY environment variable

 ## Smart contract integration